Finepart | Waterjet Cutter | Waterjet kerf angle – About kerf & taper in waterjet cutting

 waterjet kerf angle and kerf width illustration

-What is kerf taper angle?
+What is waterjet kerf angle?

 The kerf taper angle is the angle of the kerf side compared to the perpendicular edge.
 With a kerf that has a different width at the top, compared to the kerf at the bottom, the taper angle is defined as one half of the included angle of the two sides.
 By tilting the waterjet angle, equal to the kerf angle, the part will get a perpendicular edge.